bencvt/LibShapeDraw/README.md

 `libshapedraw.LibShapeDraw` somewhere in your code, and go nuts.
 Use the `libshapedraw.animation.trident.Timeline` class for animations.

-For a gentler introduction, browse the demos: `src/test/java/mod_LSDDemo*.java`.
+For a gentler introduction, browse the demos: `src/demos/java/LSDDemo*.java`.
+You can install the demos jar as you would a regular mod.

 ### How to add the LibShapeDraw jar to the classpath in MCP